AlayaNetwork/alaya-truffle/docs/source/testing/writing-tests-in-solidity.md

 }
 ```

-Note that Truffle sends Lat to your test contract in a way that does **not** execute a fallback function, so you can still use the fallback function within your Solidity tests for advanced test cases.
+Note that platon truffle sends Lat to your test contract in a way that does **not** execute a fallback function, so you can still use the fallback function within your Solidity tests for advanced test cases.